-When it comes to dating and socializing apps on mobile platforms like iOS and Android, Tinder is the king of the crop.
-It’s the app to have on your phone if you’re at all interested in modern dating, itself becoming a staple in the current American discourse.
-Popular shows like Netflix’s Master of None have created entire episodes surrounding the service.
+Tinder has established itself as the king of dating apps.
+Although it has something of a reputation as a place for hookups (and there’s certainly plenty of truth in that stereotype), Tinder has also become a place where people make new friends and find new life partners.
+So regardless of your intentions in using a dating app, there’s someone on Tinder who’s looking for the same thing.
+Tinder is the app to have on your phone if you’re at all interested in modern dating and has itself become a part of popular culture; Netflix’s Master of None has created entire episodes surrounding the service, as have Family Guy and others.
 It’s become an app even your parents know about, and if you’ve been single during the past five years, there’s a good chance you’ve even used the app yourself.
 Tinder is a must-have in the dating scene right now, and despite its inherent flaws and mixed reputation among women for some of the creepier men using the platform, plenty of long-lasting relationships have been born out of the service.

-The app really only has one prerequisite when it comes to using the platform: you have to connect your Facebook account when signing up for the service.
+There’s really only one thing that you have to have to get started on Tinder, and that one thing: a Facebook profile.
+You have to connect your Facebook account when you sign up for Tinder.
 The app pulls photos, account, and profile information directly from your Facebook feed.
 For most people, this is seen as a convenience factor: you don’t have to directly re-enter your information into the app, your account is made directly for you instead of relying on entering your email and a new password, and your photos are automatically chosen as well.
 It also has the added benefit of making sure that people who use the service line up with what others are expecting.
 It helps shield Tinder users against abuse, since many users won’t go through the hassle of creating a fake Facebook account to harass women or other users.

 But sometimes you don’t want to link your Tinder to your public Facebook account.
 Maybe you’re embarrassed at the idea of having a Tinder account, or you’re trying to keep your Tinder private from other Facebook friends.
 Maybe you’re worried about the privacy implications that come with linking your Facebook account with Tinder.
 Some users with social-sensitive professions, like teaching, might want to avoid having a Tinder linked with a Facebook.
 Or maybe you’re so concerned about those privacy matters that you don’t even have a Facebook, or you left the service years ago, but you still want to partake in all the fun of having a Tinder account.
 Regardless of the spawn point of your concerns, there are plenty of reasons to want to use Tinder without a Facebook account.